flipkart-incubator/proteus/README.md

 Instead of writing layouts in `XML`, in **proteus** layouts are defined in `JSON`, which can be used to inflate native android UI at runtime.
 The `JSON` layouts can be hosted anywhere (on the device, on servers, etc.).

-Forget the boilerplate code to `findViewById`, cast it to a `TextView`, and then `setText()`. **Proteus** has built-in [runtime data bindings](https://github.com/flipkart-incubator/proteus/wiki/Data-Bindings) and formatters.
-Use data bindings within the `JSON` layouts itself.
-You can even plugin in your custom views and attributes.

 #### layout

 ```javascript